tobyornottobe/maraoz.github.io/_posts/2022-10-15-agi-roadmap.md

 ⬜ AI that can write a short story that wins a major award.
 ⬜ AI that can write a novel that is published in a major publishing house.
 ⬜ AI that can write a novel that wins a major award.
-⬜ AI that can write a play that is produced in a major theatre.
+⬜ AI that can write a play that is produced in a major theater.
 ⬜ AI that can write a play that wins a major award.

 ### Intimate intelligence